 - 4 cups chicken broth

-- In a medium bowl, mix together pork, brown sugar, orange juice, 1 Tbsp soy sauce, and 1 tsp scallions.
-Let sit for at least 30 minutes.
+- In a medium bowl, mix together pork, brown sugar, orange juice, 1 tablespoon soy sauce, scallion, and garlic.
+Let sit in the refrigerator for at least 30 minutes.

-- Bring stock to a rolling boil in a wok.
-Add wontons and cook 5-10minutes or until wontons are soft and not gummy.
-Add remaining 1 Tbsp soy sauce and scallions.
+- Meanwhile, bring broth to a rolling boil in a wok or large saucepan.
+Add wontons and cook 5-10 minutes or until wontons are soft and not gummy.
+Add remaining 1 tablespoon soy sauce and scallions for garnish.